 The Best Dog Walks in London

 A short walk from Crystal Palace or Penge West stations, Crystal Palace Park is filled with endless fun for pooches.
-Take your puppy on a Jurrasic quest to find the different dinosaurs dotted around the park, or get lost in one of the country’s biggest mazes which spans 160 feet.
+Take your puppy on a Jurassic quest to find the different dinosaurs dotted around the park, or get lost in one of the country’s biggest mazes which spans 160 feet.

 As London’s largest open space, Epping Forest takes over 5,900 acres of ancient woodland on the border between Greater London and Essex.
 With four visitor centres, 30 car parks and 9 waymarked trials, both you and your four-legged friend will be in for a treat.
-Whether you want a quiet lakeside stroll, a venture off the beaten track, or fancy exploring the historic Copped Hall Mansion, it’s the place to go for some peace, quiet and a good run around.
+Whether you want a quiet lakeside stroll, a venture off the beaten track, or fancy exploring the historic Copped Hall Mansion (once reopened), it’s the place to go for some peace, quiet and a good run around.

 Located on the southern part of the London Borough of Southwark, Peckham Rye Park & Common is spread over 113 acres of public open space and closely mown grass.
 Apart from hosting a Summer Fete and Dog Show every September, the dog-friendly destination is the perfect place to tire your canine out.
-There’s also a café sandwiched between the park and the common to grab a drink and a (well-deserved) slice of cake afterwards.

 For the most discerning dogs only, this ancient park covers a whopping 790 acres whilst sitting aside a sandy ridge, and featuring of the highest points in London at Parliament Hill.
 Guaranteed a good view on your daily dog walk, the park runs from Hampstead to Highgate and features a swimming pond especially for dogs to cool off in.
-Stop by Gaucho on your way home as the first Sunday of every month plays host to a number of dogs and their equally enthusiastic humans for a lunch-time treat.
-Three-course steak lunch for two, please!

 A haven for dogs and photographers alike, Highgate Wood takes over 69 miles of ancient woodland in North London and in springtime, welcomes a beautiful growth of bluebells.
 Filled with both history and adventure, you’ll feel like you’re deep in the countryside.
-Take a moment to relax after your walk and grab a bite at the Pavilion Café which sits on the edge of the woodland’s central field.

-A hidden gem for North London dog walkers, Lee Valley Park spans a massive 10,000 acres along the River Lee in Ware and opens into Hertfordshire and Essex.
+A hidden gem for North London dog walks, Lee Valley Park spans a massive 10,000 acres along the River Lee in Ware and opens into Hertfordshire and Essex.
 With a 500m agility course comprising of jumps, high walks, hoops and an A-frame, your trusty companion will be sure to have a barking mad time.

 Believe it or not, Regent’s Canal is a cracking place to walk your furry-friend.
 Start your journey in Camden with a relaxing walk down the canals before hitting the open spaces.
 Take a walk up the 213 feet high Primrose Hill, or choose the Royal Regent’s Park for a runaround.
 Resume your journey and walk down to Little Venice to enjoy one of London’s best-kept secrets.